orbitjs/orbit/README.md

 In this example, we've created three separate stores and connected them with transform connectors that are *blocking*.
 In other words, the promise returned from an action won't be fulfilled until every event listener that engages with it (by returning a promise) has been fulfilled.

-In this case, we're creating a record in the memory store, which the connectors serve to automatically duplicate in both the REST store and local storage.
+In this case, we're creating a record in the memory store, which the connectors help duplicate in both the REST store and local storage.

-Note that we could also connect the stores with *non-blocking* connectors by adding the `blocking: false` option to our connectors:
+Note that we could also connect the stores with *non-blocking* connectors with the `blocking: false` option:

 ```javascript
   // Connect MemoryStore -> LocalStore (non-blocking)